Estate planning for clients who want to settle assets into trust

 What to do for clients who want to settle assets into trust?

-Business Relief offers a way for those clients to reduce or eliminate this charge, if they settle qualifying shares into trust.
+Business Relief (BR) offers a way for those clients to reduce or eliminate this charge, if they settle qualifying shares into trust.

 About this planning scenario